DubblePumper/NMBS-Train-data/README.md

 ## Project Structure

-The project has been restructured as a proper Python package:
+The project has been structured as a proper Python package:

 ```
 nmbs-train-data/